gipsh/aws-calibre-layer/README.md

 # aws-calibre-layer
-calibre layer for ebook format conversion as a service using `ebook-convert` on the cloud
+aws lambda calibre layer for ebook format conversion as a service using `ebook-convert` on the cloud

 ## build